comrade70/saiket-systems-internship/readme.md

 The dataset includes attributes such as gender, tenure, senior citizen status, monthly charges, total charges, payment method, contract type, diverse subscription services, and churn category.

+The dataset contains 7,043 records, with a 26.54% churn rate (1,869 customers).

 ## Language and Libraries
 - Python